orsonteodoro/docker-gentoo-nano-ycmd/README.md

 Pass the path as args to `run.sh`.

-Example
+Example:

 ```
 YNANO_CHDIR="/home/johndoe" ./run.sh hello.py world.py
 ```

-#### When I build it, it gets stuck with the message.
-How do I fix it?
-"[output clipped, log limit 2MiB reached]".
+#### When I build it, it gets stuck with the message.  "[output clipped, log limit 2MiB reached]".
 How do I fix it?

 ```
 docker ps -a --no-trunc